shuangsong0110/NeuPred/README.md

 Song, S., Hou, L., & Liu, J. A flexible Bayesian regression approach for accurate polygenic risk prediction. *Submitted*, 2021.

+2021.11.22 Update:

+- add option scale/no scale for calculating scores with standardized/no standardized (0,1,2) genotypes.

+- add a data-adaptive estimation on global shrinkage parameter

 ## Table of contents
 * [Getting Started](#getting-started)